How Can I stick to My Practice after A Yoga Teacher Training? 6 Simple Tricks

 2.Set yourself a Fixed Time for Your Daily Morning/Evening Practice (30-90 Minutes)

 This is probably one of the most important tips: it does make a difference to set yourself a daily time for your practice.
-The best time of the day to practise yoga is the early morning.
-So why not fix a time before the daily hectic begins?
+The best time of the day to practise yoga in the early morning.
+So why not fix time before the daily hectic begins?
 Imagine, going to work and doing what you do, with a clear and sharp mind, relaxed body and feeling of lightness and peace.
 Yep, that’s something amazing!
-If you try to set yourself 30 to 90 Minutes per day for your personal yoga practice (this can include meditation, pranayama as well of course), it will have a very positive effect on your tasks, well-being and health.
+If you try to set yourself 30 to 90 minutes per day for your personal yoga practice (this can include meditation, pranayama as well of course), it will have a very positive effect on your tasks, well-being and health.
 Some people prefer to practise during the evenings to calm down after a busy day, that’s great as well!

 3.Apply For A Teaching Position or Begin to Teach Your Friends in the Park/At home

 Hey, you are a yoga teacher now!
 With your RYS 200 Hour Yoga Teacher Training certification, you can officially call yourself a yoga teacher and apply for yoga jobs.
 You can either work at a local studio, gym or begin with teaching your friends and family at home or outdoors.
 Beginning to teach right away, helps you to stay in your flow of sharing, teaching and building confidence.
 Even it might feel scary, you can do it!
 Just jump right into it!

 4. Eat Healthily, Drink Water and Avoid Alcohol/Smoking